-For more of my Vegan and Vegetarian friendly recipes check out my 60+ Whole30 Vegetarian Vegan Dinner Recipes, Chinese Cabbage Stir-Fry, Thai not peanut Peanut Sauce Cucumber Noodles, Skillet Roasted Brussels Sprouts, Easy Apple Pumpkin Soup, Detox Green Soup, Baked Paleo Crispy Sesame Egg Custard Tofu (vegetarian), Instant Pot Keto Egg Custard Tofu, Chilled Soy-Free Summer Tofu Salad, and many more!
+For more of my Vegan and Vegetarian friendly recipes check out my 60+ Whole30 Vegetarian Vegan Dinner Recipes, Chinese Cabbage Stir-Fry, Thai not peanut Peanut Sauce Cucumber Noodles, Skillet Roasted Brussels Sprouts, Sri Lankan Pumpkin Soup, Detox Green Soup, Baked Paleo Crispy Sesame Egg Custard Tofu (vegetarian), Instant Pot Keto Egg Custard Tofu, Chilled Soy-Free Summer Tofu Salad, and many more!

-If you give this Whole30 Vegan Vegetarian Curry a try, please rate the recipe and leave a comment below.
+If you give this Plant-Based Whole30 Dinner Curry a try, please rate the recipe and leave a comment below.
 It’ll help me and my blog tremendously.
 Thanks in advance!

 - 12 oz. cauliflower florets

 - 8.5 oz carrots, about 3 medium size

 - 12 oz. yellow squash, about 2 large

 - 1 tsp coarse sea salt, plus more to taste